moe01324/home_automation/readme.md

 * Grafana - grafana/grafana:latest
 * Influx - influxdb:latest

+## Home Assistant
+The "brain" of the home automation.

+## Unify Controller
+Gives an nice UI to manage everything network related.
+Though I have to admit a little bit unstable when adding new stuff or making major changes.
+If everything runs, it runs flawless.
+Also provided the VPN endpoint to connect from the outside.

+## Portainer
+To manage the docker containers via a web UI.

+## Grafana/Influx
+For long term storage and visualisation of some data.
+Is then shown within the HA user interface.

 # Home Assistant

 Home Assistant is used as a Visualization and Automation Tool. https://www.home-assistant.io/
 ### General Setup
 Screenshots

 ### Automations

+In my opinion a smart home is only really smart if most of the actions and adaptions happen automatically.
+Doing something via a stupid app is not smart.

+* Coffee Machine
+My coffee machine (https://xenia.coffee/) needs around 12-15 minutes to fully heat up.
+Therefore it gets switched on automatically in the morning.
+6am during the week.
+7am on the weekends.
+Runs for half an hour.

+* Window Blinds

+* Lights
+All main lights are controlled via KNX motion detectors.
+Usually I dont need to use any light switches.

 **Theme:**